 The trail is arid and somewhat remote, so whatever water we wish to use we need to bring in ourselves.
-We have a simple bush showering area where you can strip off and pour warm water over you at the end of each day Balinese style!
-Hot water is provided.
-Make sure you bring a towel and natural biodegradable soaps, if used.
+Each afternoon, there will be hot water available.
+Each guest will be given a small bowl with a couple of litres of hot water.
+We have a simple yet private bush area where you can take your bowl of water to have a wash and freshen up.